- All chronic diseases exist on the same spectrum of biochemical and pathological change.

 Any physician or other health care provider who is sufficiently trained and experienced in biochemistry, pathophysiology, and effective therapeutic modalities should be able to generate a practice offering of consultative services for those who are interested in looking more deeply into their general brain health chemistry.

 Such an approach should be applicable to all degenerative conditions of the central nervous system, including CTE.
-Such an approach should also be broadly applicable and effective at dealing with all of the individual’s health concerns in body, mind, emotions, and spirit.
+Such an approach should also evolve and become broadly applicable and effective at dealing with all of the individual’s health concerns in body, mind, emotions, and spirit.

 This type of service will enable solutions through a more proactive and immediate approach to lifestyle choices than what may be available in the clients’ current health care choices.
 I believe that there are many current and former athletes who may benefit from a more expanded investigation of their biochemistry and lifestyle orientations so that mental decline can be interrupted and reversed as much as possible.